We are on a mission to regreen Africa in the next 10 years,

 At Justdiggit, we’ve made a promise to the planet to regreen Africa within the next decade, and our goal is to inspire and empower people all over the world to join us.

-We combine landscape restoration techniques with the power of media and communication, data, and mobile technology.
+Our work includes combining landscape restoration techniques with the power of media and communication, data, and mobile technology.
 Our restoring efforts are powered by our network of the largest international media organizations in order to scale up.
-We also partner with local, national and international organizations and initiatives.
+We partner with local, national and international organizations and initiatives.

 Over two thirds of the land in Africa is degraded.
 Yet, Africa also has the largest restoration potential of all continents on our beautiful planet, with the opportunity to protect and bring back biodiversity to some of the world’s most precious ecosystems.
 That’s why we focus on Africa.

 In all our landscape restoration programs on the ground, we look for the best ways to closely cooperate with local partners and communities.
-We also ensure there is a clear socio-economic benefit for them with each intervention so that we can ensure the programs are sustainable.
+A clear socio-economic benefit for them is also encouraged with each intervention so that we can ensure the programs are sustainable.

 People celebrating during the Raindance Festival, Tanzania.
 2019.